apache/apisix/FAQ.md

 2. Reload or restart APISIX

 ## How does APISIX use etcd to achieve millisecond-level configuration synchronization
-Etcd provides interfaces wait and waitdir to monitor whether the specified keywords and directories have changed, and if they change, return updated data.
+Etcd provides interfaces wait and waitdir to monitor whether the specified keywords and directories have changed, and return updated data if they change.

 Take the waitdir interface as an example: